 BUILD Partners’ own story is simple.
 One of our trustees, Revd Dr Jem Hovil, helped with BUILD’s research and development phase while working with the Church of Uganda (COU) from 2000 to 2007.
-Jem moved to South Africa but remained involved with BUILD COU.
-When he returned to the UK in 2013 the COU encouraged him and others to set up a charity to serve the work.
-BUILD Partners was registered in 2013, and our trustees are listed here.
+Jem then moved to South Africa but remained involved with BUILD COU.
+On his return to the UK in 2013 the COU encouraged him and others to set up a charity to serve the work.
+As a result BUILD Partners was registered in 2013 and our trustees are listed here.

 A defining feature of BUILD is its high impact to cost ratio, particularly when compared with traditional types of training.
 To cover the low costs involved in training in situ, the first port of call for resources is the local church and community in which BUILD training is taking place.
 Time and again BUILD has found that appreciation for the training amongst church members has led to financial contributions and gifts in kind: the free use of a venue for training, or a chicken for the trainees to eat for lunch, or funds to cover transport (although in some cases sharing a bicycle has done the job).

 BUILD Partners does not want to undermine this local ownership and support, we want to encourage it.
 But at the same time we want to do all we can to help the work to grow and we have been invited by BUILD COU to do that in four main ways:

 We want to connect BUILD with people, churches and organisations, not least for funding purposes.
 While the lion’s share of support is local, external support multiplies the impact, as explained below.

 BUILD has a flat structure across the region, with teams helping teams.
 BUILD Partners does what it can to help trainers get from A to B and to organise training work.
 And we are involved with monitoring and evaluation through the accountability tied to small grants we make.